marcelomazza/whatsapp-web-hide-media/README.md

+# This extension is not supported anymore
+Please check this great alternative [Privacy Extension For WhatsApp Web](https://chrome.google.com/webstore/detail/privacy-extension-for-wha/jbojhlhhggfmmkpefknmbdhlaghehini)

 # WhatsApp Web Hide Media - Chrome extension

 Chrome extension for WhatsApp Web.
 Hides media (images, videos and link previews) on WhatsApp Web.
 You just need to hover to see it.